 Oral immunotherapy helps you build tolerance over time by regularly exposing you to small doses of the food you are allergic to.
 Here’s how it works:

-- Treatments start in our offices.
-There, you swallow a liquid solution containing trace levels of the food you are allergic to.
+- Treatments start in our offices where you are asked to swallow a liquid solution containing trace levels of the food you are allergic to.
 We closely monitor you during this process to lower your risk for a severe reaction.

 Call (412) DOCTORS (412) 362-8677 or request an appointment to learn more about AHN allergy and immunology services.